-The social media guide for vets30th August 2016
+The social media guide for vetsPublished on 30th August 2016 - Last update on 26th June 2019

 How vets communicate and advertise animal care to their clients is changing.
 For many veterinary practices, the main means of advertising has been business cards and posters pinned onto community billboards, or by handing out flyers.
 But in a digital age of social media and mobile technology, these methods of marketing have become outdated and largely defunct.
 Most people now walk past community billboards without a passing glance.
 Time to adapt?